What Is The Farm Bill?

-- Enhanced Access to SNAP Act (EATS Act) (S.1488)The Enhanced Access to SNAP Act (EATS Act) championed by Rep. Jimmy Gomez (D-CA) and Sen. Gillibrand would put college students with lower incomes on an equal footing with other people in qualifying for SNAP.
+- Enhance Access to SNAP Act (EATS Act) (H.R.
+3183/S.1488)The Enhance Access to SNAP Act (EATS Act) championed by Rep. Jimmy Gomez (D-CA) and Sen. Kirsten Gillibrand (D-NY) would put college students with lower incomes on an equal footing with other people in qualifying for SNAP.
 SNAP would no longer condition eligibility for most people attending college at least half time on performing work study, or 20 hours or more per week of outside employment.

 - Additional Supporting PrioritiesAdditional proposals would provide more equitable access to SNAP, including for residents of Puerto Rico, American Samoa, and the U.S. Virgin Islands, as well as for formerly incarcerated individuals.

-Use the FRAC Action Network to quickly and easily contact your Member of Congress and urge them to support FRAC’s Farm Bill priorities.
+Use the FRAC Action Network to quickly and easily contact your Member of Congress and urge them to support and cosponsor FRAC’s Farm Bill priority legislation.

-Collect stories to document the harm the hunger cliff has done in your community.
+Collect stories to document the harm and negative impacts that the hunger cliff and other efforts to weaken SNAP have done in your community.

-Engage media to alert Members of Congress to anti-hunger priorities.
+Engage media – print and social – to alert Members of Congress to anti-hunger priorities.

 The Farm Bill Process

 Every five years, the Farm Bill expires and is updated: it goes through an extensive process where it is proposed, debated, and passed by Congress and is then signed into law by the President.
 Each Farm Bill has a unique name, and the current Farm Bill is called the Agriculture Improvement Act of 2018.
 It was enacted into law in December 2018 and expires in 2023.